tventurelli/Guitar-Webshop/README.md

 AS Frank
 I WANT TO locate the best guitar deals
-SO THAT I can save the most amount of money
+SO THAT I can save the most money

 AS David
-I WANT TO pre-order the most high-end guitar
+I WANT TO pre-order the most high-end guitars
-SO THAT I can buy the most cutting-edge models and expand my collection
+SO THAT I can enjoy cutting-edge models and expand my collection

 AS Angus
-I WANT TO learn about the crafting details of guitar models SO THAT I can choose a guitar that smashes apart in the most appealing way
+I WANT TO learn about the technical and crafting details of guitar models SO THAT I can choose a guitar that smashes apart in the most appealing way

 AS GuitarMart
-I WANT TO access a list of commissions on guitars I can sell SO THAT I can maximize my profits
+I WANT TO access a list of commissions on guitars I can buy and sell SO THAT I can maximize my profits

 ## Inspiration